tripslab/vagrant-trips/README.md

 If you want to run it in a virtual machine, all you have to do is ensure [vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org) are installed and run `vagrant up`.
+There are a variety of configuration options in `config.json`.
+Most importantly, if you don't want to set up TRIPS completely, set `install_trips: false`.

 The virtual machine will set itself up, and when it is ready, you can `ssh` in and use the machine as you wish.
 Any files in `./shared` will be shared between the